 Learn Something New

 Why do kids get excited about everything?
 Because it’s all new to them.
 Adults lose that enthusiasm because they’ve seen the same scenery and done the same things for years, maybe even decades.
 If you want to get a new vibrance in your life, get out of your comfort zone and try something different.
-Take a ballroom dancing class, enter a baking competition, go on a trip.
+Take a ballroom dancing class, try writing in a journal, enter a baking competition, go on a trip.
 When you get involved in something you’ve never done before, it creates an adrenaline rush that causes you to get excited.
 Pretty soon, you’ll be like the little kid, wanting to share your discovery with your friends.